CodingKao/reading-note/code-102/Class5.md

 >
 >1.
 Inline CSS: style attributes are added directly to HTML elements.
 >2.
 Internal CSS: style rules are placed within the <head> section of the HTML document using <style> element.
 >3.
-External CSS: style rules are placed in an external file, which is referenced from the HTML document using the '<link>' element.
+External CSS: style rules are placed in an external file, which is referenced from the HTML document using the /_<link>/_ element.

 **Write an example of a CSS rule that would give all /<p> elements red text.**